Gecko042/gecko042/README.md

 ### Let's Connect!

 🥸 I love collaborating on projects, sharing ideas, or even just geeking out about the latest animes or games.
-If you have a cool idea or just want to chat, feel free to reach out to me under any posts of my personal blog (under construction).
+If you have a cool idea or just want to chat, feel free to reach out to me under any posts of [my personal blog](https://www.geckomech.com/).

 🫡 Thanks for stopping by my GitHub space—let’s build something extraordinary together!